CICIFLY/Database-Management-System-Design/README.md

-# This dipository is for database management class assignments, projects and learning materials
+# This is a database management class projects.
+I designed a hospital database managment system with ER diagram and schema diagram.